jricoiii/jricoiii/content/courses/stat159/week-agenda.md

 type: docs
 weight: 14
 ---
+## Week 5
+- Gain understanding of how to look at a numerical variable broken down by a categorical variable
+- Practice making summary statistics and graphics that aid in evaluating association and differences
+- Practice writing up narrative summaries

+## Agenda
+- Explanation of **Lead-in**
+- Demonstration of Data Skills for **AGEP of Fremont vs Berkeley**
+- BREAKOUT - Discussion of Data Output for **AGEP of Fremont vs Berkeley**
+- BREAKOUT - Practice of Data Skills for **Income of Fremont vs Saratoga/Los Altos**
+- BREAKOUT - Discussion of Data Output for **Income of Fremont vs Saratoga/Los Altos**
+- If time permits additional BREAKOUT - Practice of Data Skills for **AGEP of Fremont vs. San Jose**
+- Additional Practice with **04-Supplemental Data - USA Births**

 ## Week 4
 - Group Discussion Time
 - Discuss new concepts via Lesson 3 Page 2